 What you must see in the Death Valley

 The best point from which you can enjoy the breathtaking panorama of Death Valley is Dante’s View.
-This is a viewpoint terrace that has a height of little over a mile above sea level.
+This is a viewpoint terrace that has a height of a little over a mile above sea level.
 A scenic drive through a 16-mile, twisty but paved road leads you here.
 It is located 15.5 miles south of Furnace Creek in Death Valley National Park where you can also visit the Furnace Creek Visitor Center.

 Where to Stay in Death Valley, California